A-Z of Program Design: Speed & Agility

 Learning Outcomes

-In this course, you will learn about:
+At the completion of this course, you will understand:

-• How to improve acceleration, maximal velocity sprinting, deceleration and change of direction performance using a multi-disciplinary programming approach
+- How to improve acceleration, maximal velocity sprinting, deceleration and change of direction performance using a multi-disciplinary programming approach

-• How to optimise strength and power transfer of training effects for acceleration, maximal velocity sprinting, deceleration and change of direction performance
+- How to optimise strength and power transfer of training effects for acceleration, maximal velocity sprinting, deceleration and change of direction performance

-• The most effective plyometric training for acceleration, maximal velocity sprinting, deceleration and change of direction
+- The most effective plyometric training for acceleration, maximal velocity sprinting, deceleration and change of direction

-• The relationship between maximal strength and acceleration performance
+- The relationship between maximal strength and acceleration performance

-• The relationship between an athlete’s reactive strength index, deceleration performance and neuromuscular pre-activation
+- The relationship between an athlete’s reactive strength index, deceleration performance and neuromuscular pre-activation

-• The relationship between drop jump performance, reactive strength index and max velocity running
+- The relationship between drop jump performance, reactive strength index and max velocity running

-• The importance of heel recovery, angular momentum and stride frequency when running with optimal mechanics
+- The importance of heel recovery, angular momentum and stride frequency when running with optimal mechanics

-• How to improve speed and agility performance with the use of sled sprints, incline and decline sprint training, hip flexor-specific training
+- How to improve speed and agility performance with the use of sled sprints, incline and decline sprint training, hip flexor specific training

 For more information please click here